-The Smurfit course at The K Club (formerly known as the South course) has already received more accolades than the latest American blockbuster.
-Arnold Palmer's chief designer, Harrison Minchew, was charged with creating a layout which would contrast with the existing tree-lined Palmer course, and he's come up with a sculptured brute.
+The Palmer South course at The K Club (formerly known as the South course and the Smurfit) has received more accolades than the latest blockbuster.
+Arnold Palmer's chief designer, Harrison Minchew, was charged with creating a layout which would contrast with the existing tree-lined Palmer North course, and he's come up with a sculptured brute.

 More than 200 acres of flat and featureless farmland were transformed into a course which features mounding, clever bunkering, amazing water hazards and huge sloping greens.
-The Smurfit was designed as a stadium course and the mounds provided ideal vantage points for the many spectators who watched Retief Goosen win the 2004 Smurfit European Open.
+Palmer North was designed as a stadium course and the mounds provided ideal vantage points for the many spectators who watched Retief Goosen win the 2004 Smurfit European Open.
 Not bad for a course that opened for play just 12 months earlier.
-The course is named after the man behind the K Club - Dr Michael Smurfit – formerly a principle sponsor of the European Open.
+The course was renamed after the man behind the K Club - Dr Michael Smurfit – formerly a principle sponsor of the European Open.

 For the handicap golfer, judicious use of the numerous tee boxes will make the difference between an enjoyable round and a painful slog.
-The Smurfit measures a monstrous 7,300 yards - factor in the wind and you've got a serious challenge.
-In fact, the par 72 Smurfit course is currently the longest on the European Tour circuit.
+Palmer South measures a monstrous 7,300 yards - factor in the wind and you've got a serious challenge.
+The par 72 South course was the longest on the European Tour circuit.

-If you are a traditionalist, then the Smurfit is probably not up your street.
+If you are a traditionalist, then Palmer South is probably not up your street.
 If you are seeking thrills and excitement, then you're at the right place.
-The Smurfit may have become one of the most famous courses in Ireland, as it was rumoured that the 2006 Ryder Cup might be switched from the Palmer course to the outrageous Smurfit.
-It didn't happen, but if it had, we reckon that the 18th would have generated just as much excitement as that seen at the Belfry's famous closing hole.
+Palmer South may have become one of the most famous courses in Ireland, as it was touted that the 2006 Ryder Cup might be switched from the North course to the South.
+The switch didn't happen, but if it had, we reckon that the 18th would have generated just as much excitement as that seen at the Belfry's famous closing hole.